 FRABA is proud to offer two scholarships to students in the Fall River Area made possible thanks to the volunteers of FRABA and our many supporters.

-Each scholarship is for $1,000 towards the tuition of the entry year of post-secondary education at a qualiﬁed university, college or trade school.
+Each scholarship will be applied to the tuition of the entry year of post-secondary education and broken down as follows:

 Your submission must include an Essay (one page):